Boise backyard at sunset, 2026 peak mosquito season protection guide for the Treasure Valley

 Effective Repellents

-• Oil of lemon eucalyptus - Plant-based option; moderate effectiveness
+• Oil of lemon eucalyptus is a plant-based option with moderate effectiveness.

 Clothing and Timing